MilliAngesom/AUV_localization/src/sonar_point_cloud/README.md

-# AUV Localization with MSIS Sonar Scanner
+# AUV Localization Using MSIS Sonar Scanner

 ## Overview
 This project aims to localize Autonomous Underwater Vehicles (AUVs) using an MSIS sonar scanner within a Pose Graph SLAM framework.
 It utilizes the GTSAM library to handle the graph operations and incorporates four scan matching algorithms: ICP, GICP, GMM, and pIC.
 The Girona500 AUV model is used for simulation purposes.